 Install a security system on your property to deter burglars.

 Burglars don’t want to draw attention to themselves.
 They want to quickly and quietly get in and out, taking as much with them as they can.
 So a home with security cameras, video doorbells, and signage indicating a security system is almost never going to be their first target.
 The threat of a siren, motion sensor lights, and automatic summoning of law enforcement may be enough to convince them to head elsewhere.
-In addition, home security systems (such as Vivint or ADT) often integrate with smart-home devices, so you can turn the lights on and off or check to make sure that you locked the back door after you’ve left for your vacation (and potentially even lock it from your phone, if you did forget).
+In addition, the best home security systems (such as Vivint or ADT) often integrate with smart-home devices, so you can turn the lights on and off or check to make sure that you locked the back door after you’ve left for your vacation (and potentially even lock it from your phone, if you did forget).
 If you’re concerned about the cost and commitment, it’s worth comparing several different plans and investigating whether a DIY security system might work for you.
 Working as both a visual and audible deterrent to potential burglars, a home security system, combined with great neighborhood relationships and thoughtful precautionary steps on your part, can round out a strong preventative plan to help you avoid a property crime.